psmitt/UTFool/README.md

 # The UTFool Programming Language

+UTFool /pron. as <span style="background: linear-gradient(to left top, transparent 47.75%, currentColor 49.5%, currentColor 50.5%, transparent 52.25%)
-UTFool /pron. as b&#824;eautiful/ is a Unicode-based object-oriented programming language designed for trans-compilation to any other object-oriented source (e.g. Java, JavaScript or Python).
+">b</span>eautiful/ is a Unicode-based object-oriented programming language designed for trans-compilation to any other object-oriented source (e.g. Java, JavaScript or Python).